Yordan Alvarez Player Props: Astros vs. Angels

 - The Angels pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.25 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels' 4.27 team ERA ranks 17th across all league pitching staffs.

-- Angels pitchers combine to rank 14th in baseball in home runs given up (62 total, 1.1 per game).
+- Angels pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Detmers gets the start for the Angels, his 10th of the season.
-He is 0-4 with a 4.93 ERA and 58 strikeouts in 45 2/3 innings pitched.
+- Ohtani gets the start for the Angels, his eighth of the season.
+He is 5-1 with a 2.91 ERA and 90 strikeouts through 65 2/3 innings pitched.

-- The lefty last appeared on Saturday against the Miami Marlins, when he went five innings, allowing three earned runs while giving up 10 hits.
+- In his last time out on Sunday against the Miami Marlins, the right-hander tossed six innings, giving up one earned run while surrendering six hits.

-- The 23-year-old has amassed an ERA of 4.93, with 11.4 strikeouts per nine innings, in nine games this season.
-Opponents are batting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.